Nihil-1/FF8ModdingWiki/FF8/TechnicalReference/Battle/ai_info.md

 ### Summary

 Sets local variable that will be only accessible by this monster during the battle.
+Can also be used to initialize a battle variable, in case the battle variable already has a value this opcode will be ignored.

 | Opcode | IfritAI name | Size | Short Description               |
 |--------|--------------|------|---------------------------------|